How to Buy Bitcoin

 The process of using bitcoin is simple.
 Bitcoin can be purchased online and spent in places where it’s accepted, like at online and offline retailers.
 But although bitcoin appears to be gaining traction, investing in cryptocurrency can be a gamble as its value fluctuates heavily in a short period of time.

 Numerous stories have appeared on news outlets in recent weeks detailing the rise of cryptocurrencies like bitcoin.
-Perhaps you’re inclined to invest yourself and get in on the action while the timing’s right.
+Perhaps you’re inclined to invest yourself instead of mining Bitcoins and get in on the action while the timing’s right.

 It’s worth noting that bitcoin isn’t an actual currency and is more like a trade based on anticipated future value, which is why the value shifts so much.
 It’s not uncommon to see peaks and valleys of 25 percent or more in a short period of time, though recently there’s been an overall increase in value.